The nuisance called snoring

 5. Avoid smoking.
 Smoking before bed-time can cause swelling and inflammation of the throat’s inside layer

-7. Drink two cups [250 ml/cup] of hot Chinese herbal, or green, tea, without sugar or milk, one-hour before bed-time.
+7. Drink two cups [250 ml/cup] of hot herbal, or green tea, without sugar or milk, one-hour before bed-time.
 Tea helps reduce the noise in your snoring pattern

-8. Steam inhalation is good for snorers.
+8. Steam inhalation is good too.
 It helps to open up the airways.